Hugo Award FAQ

 Once again the first thing you should do is check recommendation lists.
 They may have checked the word count with the author or publisher.
 In close cases that may result in a work being moved they will give a sense of where other people think it belongs.
 These sources are not authoritative.
 The final decision belongs to the Hugo Administrators, but they are most likely to go with the preferences expressed by a majority of the voters (unless those preferences are clearly contrary to the rules).

 The good news is that if you nominate a work in the wrong category the Administrators will try to move it.
 But they can only do that if there is room.
-For example, if you have incorrectly nominated a story as a novelette when it is in fact a novella then the Administrator will move it, but only if you currently have less than five nominations in the novella category, because you are only allowed five.
+For example, if you have incorrectly nominated a story as a novelette when it is in fact a novella then the Administrator will move it, but only if you currently have fewer than five nominations in the novella category, because you are only allowed five.
 So if you are not sure where a work belongs, it is advisable to leave space for it in the other category in your nominations.

 If a work is published in a revised version, is it again eligible for a Hugo?